-Research in fields such as medical anthropology and medical sociology has begun to draw connections between gender and men's health (Browner and Sargent 1996; Doyal 2000; Krieger and Fee 1994: Lorber 1997: Movnihan 1998: Sabo and Gordon 1995; Sargent and Brettell 1996; Zeidenstein and Moore 1996).
-In general, such approaches argue that numerous aspects of health, ranging from accidental deaths to cardiovascular disease, are conditioned not only by differences between male and female physiologies, but also by the culturally specific, socially constructed gender roles and identities men and women perform.
-Courtenay (2000) argues there is a reciprocal relationship between masculinity and health, stressing that men's health problems are often produced by men's enactment of masculinity, and that cultural norms and expectations reinforce these enactments.
-In addition, some researchers have observed that certain aspects of health and illness help define hegemonic masculinity (Sabo and Gordon 1995).
-For example, certain markers of health are emphasized over others (e.g., men's muscle mass), markers that may not fit biomedical models for good health (Klein 1995).
-Moreover, illness in general may be characterized as unmasculine, and some disorders, such as infertility and erectile dysfunction, are seen as particularly emasculating (Inhorn 2002, 2003b; Webb and Daniluk 1999).
-In some cases, men's health disorders, such as benign prostatic hypertrophy, can be characterized as "culture-bound syndromes," given differential (and often profitable) emphasis in diagnosis and treatment by doctors and pharmaceutical manufacturers (McDade 1996).
+Research in fields such as medical anthropology and medical sociology has begun to draw connections between gender and men's health (Browner & Sargent, 1996; Doyal, 2000; Krieger & Fee, 1994; Lorber, 1997; Moynihan, 1998; Sabo & Gordon, 1995; Sargent & Brettell, 1996; Zeidenstein & Moore, 1996).
+In general, such approaches argue that numerous aspects of health, ranging from accidental deaths to cardiovascular disease, are conditioned not only by differences between male and female physiologies, but also by the culturally specific, socially constructed gender roles and identities that men and women perform.
+Courtenay (2000) has argued that there is a reciprocal relationship between masculinity and health, stressing that men's health problems are often produced by men's enactment of masculinity, and that cultural norms and expectations reinforce these enactments.
+In addition, some researchers have observed that certain aspects of health and illness help define hegemonic masculinity (Sabo & Gordon, 1995).
+For example, certain markers of health are emphasized over others (e.g., men's muscle mass), markers that may not fit biomedical models for good health (Klein, 1995).
+Moreover, illness in general may be characterized as unmasculine, and some disorders, such as infertility and erectile dysfunction, are seen as particularly emasculating (Inhorn, 2002, 2003b; Webb & Daniluk, 1999).
+In some cases, men's health disorders, such as benign prostatic hypertrophy (BPH), can be characterized as "culture-bound syndromes," given differential (and often profitable) emphasis in diagnosis and treatment by doctors and pharmaceutical manufacturers (McDade, 1996).

-Not surprising, many of the aspects of health most closely tied to masculinity involve reproduction and sexuality.
-Masculinity affects reproductive and sexual health insofar as sexual behaviors play key roles in defining gender roles and identities (Dixon-Mueller 1993b).
-Gender approaches stress the culturally constructed meanings of sexual practices (Vance 1991), in the main demonstrating that other- or same-sex sexual behaviors are not isomorphic with universal definitions of hetero- or homosexual, straight or gay identities (Herdt 1997; Lancaster 1992).
+Not surprisingly, many of the aspects of health most closely tied to masculinity involve reproduction and sexuality.
+Masculinity affects reproductive and sexual health insofar as sexual behaviors play key roles in defining gender roles and identities (Dixon-Mueller, 1993b).
+Gender approaches stress the culturally constructed meanings of sexual practices (Vance, 1991), in the main demonstrating that other- or same-sex sexual behaviors are not isomorphic with universal definitions of hetero-or homosexual, straight or gay identities (Herdt, 1997; Lancaster, 1992).
 In addition, attention has been drawn to the importance of particular sexual behaviors-many of them unhealthful for both men and women-for the performance of masculinity.
-Often listed among such practices are sexual promiscuity (Farmer, Connors, and Simmons 1996) and avoidance of contraceptives (Ward, Bertrand, and Puac 1992; Wingood and DiClemente 1998).
-These behaviors are theorized as being in a dialectical relationship with masculinity, with the behaviors both conditioned by and as part of the basis for masculine identities and roles.
+Often listed among such practices are sexual promiscuity (Farmer, Connors, & Simmons, 1996) and avoidance of contraceptives (Ward, Bertrand, & Puac, 1992; Wingood & DiClemente, 1998).
+Such behaviors are theorized as being in a dialectical relationship with masculinity, with the behaviors both conditioned by and part of the basis for masculine identities and roles.

-In addition, cultural constructions of sexual behavior and sexual disorders shape the ways individual men experience their own masculinity.
-Anthropologists have demonstrated that culture-bound syndromes such as semen depletion (Bottéro 1991; Herdt 1997) or erectile dysfunction (Inhorn 2002; Potts 2000) depend not only on culturally specific understandings of human reproductive physiology, but also on a phallocentric perspective on human sexuality that deemphasizes other forms of male sexual expression and pleasure.
+Additionally, cultural constructions of sexual behavior and sexual disorders shape the ways in which individual men experience their masculinity.
+Anthropologists have demonstrated that culture-bound syndromes such as semen depletion (Bottéro, 1991; Herdt, 1997) or erectile dysfunction (Inhorn, 2002a; Potts, 2000) depend not only on culturally specific understandings of human reproductive physiology, but also on a phallocentric perspective on human sexuality that de-emphasizes other forms of male sexual expression and pleasure.